jakeyap/Stance_Dataset_CMU/README.md

 ### ModelA9
     Same as A2 but dataset is cleaned of hashtags

+### ModelA10
+    Same as A3 but dataset is cleaned of hashtags

 ### **Training algo:**
     If SGD was used, here are the parameters
         Learning rate = 0.001